franckbertuzzi/toki/README.md

 ### Folder structure

-Inside pytagora Astro project, you'll see the following folders and files:
+Inside unKolor Astro project, you'll see the following folders and files:

 ```plaintext
 /